 What is spay/neuter?

 Spaying or neutering refers to a surgical procedure to render a dog or cat unable to produce litters of puppies or kittens.
-In addition to halting reproduction, other health benefits include the prevention of certain types of cancers and behavioral problems that include roaming, fighting and “marking” territory.
+In addition to halting reproduction, other health benefits include the prevention of certain types of cancers and behavioral problems that include roaming, fighting for the attention of a mate and “marking” territory.
 Chemical sterilization solutions which are injected or eaten do exist for wildlife and are in limited use in other countries for cats and dogs, but they are not generally used in companion animals in the United States at this time.
 Research is underway to make these products more effective and more widely available.

 What actually happens to my dog or cat when she or he is altered?